 Joseph S. Lewis III, Dean of the Claire Trevor School of the Arts at UC Irvine, is a nationally known artist, arts administrator, educator, and author.
-Mr. Lewis has held positions as Dean of the School of Art and Design at Alfred University, NY; Dean of the School of Art and Design at the Fashion Institute of Technology in New York, chair of the art department at California State University at Northridge, and tenured professor, and faculty member of California Institute of the Arts (CalArts) while also administering a public art program for the City of Los Angeles.
-Mr. Lewis was a co-founder and director of Fashion Moda in New York, where he curated and mounted more than 35 exhibitions and 120 performance events nationwide.
+Mr. Lewis has held positions as Dean of the School of Art and Design at Alfred University, NY; Dean of the School of Art and Design at the Fashion Institute of Technology in New York; chair of the art department at California State University at Northridge; and tenured professor, and faculty member of California Institute of the Arts (CalArts) while also administering a public art program for the City of Los Angeles.
+As an arts administrator, Mr. Lewis was a project coordinator and then project manager for Jackie Robinson Foundation in New York, and was co-founder and director of Fashion Moda in New York, where he curated and mounted more than 35 exhibitions and 120 performance events nationwide.

 Mr. Lewis has served on numerous art school evaluation panels; is a former member of the board of directors of the National Association of Schools of Art and Design (NASAD), the accrediting agency for art schools; served as a member of the board of directors of The Bronx Museum of the Arts; and is a past member of the board of directors and a past president of the National Council of Art Administrators.
 He was also a member of the National Scholarship Selection Committee for the Jackie Robinson Foundation.
 Currently he is a member of board of directors for California Lawyers for the Arts and president of the Noah Purifoy Foundation located in Joshua Tree, California.
 Lewis is also a full member of the American Society of Composers, Authors and Publishers (ASCAP).